readthedocs/sphinx-multiproject/docs/quickstart.rst

       configuration: docs/conf.py

-And on each project create an `environment variable`_ called ``DOCSET`` with the proper value of the docset you want to build.
+And on each project create an `environment variable`_ called ``PROJECT`` with the proper value of the project you want to build.

 .. _.readthedocs.yaml: https://docs.readthedocs.io/page/config-file/v2.html
 .. _environment variable: https://docs.readthedocs.io/page/environment-variables.html